parth-20-07/parth-20-07.github.io/docs/Study Notes/C++ Programming Guide/Tools/Project Setup.md

 ## File Structure

-The Most Basic structure of a c++ porject looks as follows:
+The Most Basic structure of a c++ project looks as follows:

 ```bash
 ❯ tree -L 1